nrummel/WENDy.jl/README.md

 - Creates efficient Julia functions for the likelihood function and its derivatives with minimal inputs from the end user.

 ## Publication
-The work comes from the the [Stephen Becker's](https://amath.colorado.edu/faculty/becker) and the [MathBio Group's](https://www.colorado.edu/project/mathbio/) at University of Colorado Boulder.
+The work comes from [Stephen Becker's group](https://amath.colorado.edu/faculty/becker) and the [MathBio Group](https://www.colorado.edu/project/mathbio/) at University of Colorado Boulder.
 For further reading find our paper: [WENDy for Nonlinear-in-Parameters ODEs](https://arxiv.org/abs/2502.08881).

 [contrib-url]: https://documenter.juliadocs.org/dev/contributing/